 Review by Malorkus

-Anybody who played Yoshi's Island on the Super NES and has any ounce of gaming taste whatsoever can tell you how masterful that title was.
-Throughout the early years of the Nintendo 64's lifespan, gamers endured somewhat experimental titles which placed classic gaming icons in 3-D environments, pulling the majority of them off successfully.
-Yet, many gamers still yearned for the days of side-scrolling action.
-In entered a newcomer directing team from Nintendo, vowing to return the world to the earlier days of platform glory.
+Hype sells and hype kills.
+The original Yoshi's Island for Super Nintendo remains one of the most ingenious platform game experiences ever.
+During the early years of the Nintendo 64, the genre underwent some experimentation.
+Classic gaming icons were placed in 3D environments for the first time, and more often then not, the transition was successful.
+Yet in spite of this exciting new world, many players still yearned for the days of side-scrolling action.
+Eventually, Nintendo announced a game tentatively titled "Yoshi's Island 64".
+It looked awesome.
 Then the delays came.
 Months passed.
 Years.
 Finally, a last-minute announcement was made the developers had chosen to completely change the direction of the game, altering its atmosphere into Yoshi's Story.
-No longer was the game simply lighthearted and suitable for all ages.
+No longer was the game a straight-up Yoshi's Island sequel, not was it simply lighthearted and suitable for all ages.
 It was now child's play.
 When the final product came, the side-scrolling action was indeed there, but it came in the most mediocre way possible.

-I'd be making a complete hypocrite of myself if I said that only kids play Mario games.
-Yet, Yoshi's Story is so unbelievably simplistic and unbearably obnoxious that I cannot help but call it child's play.
-I suppose it's a good thing that Nintendo decided to change the game's name at the last minute, as calling it a sequel to Yoshi's Island would be nothing more than an embarrassment to its supposed predecessor.
-No challenge, no lasting appeal, and no incentive for full completion.
+Yoshi's Story remains one of the most disappointing Nintendo games ever released.
+Once brimming with potential, the final product is so simplistic and unbearably obnoxious that I cannot help but call it child's play.
+I suppose it's a good thing that Nintendo decided to change the game's name at the last minute, as calling it a sequel to Yoshi's Island would be an embarrassment to its supposed predecessor (more recent games with "Yoshi's Island" in their title, on the other hand, were not as polite).
+Collecting melons to progress to the next stage turns enjoyable platforming into a tedious scavenger hunt with no incentive for full completion.
 The sound effects are absolutely intolerable, making Barney songs sound like a godsend in comparison.
-All of this is a true pity too, considering how what it does offer can actually be relatively fun at times.
+All of this is a true pity, considering how what it does offer can actually be relatively fun at times.
 Classic Mario foes simply are not enough to bring a smile to one's face.
-The classic platform game formula is present.
+The winning platform game formula is present.
 There's just no soul.

 Reviewer's Score: 5/10 | Originally Posted: 01/02/07, Updated 01/11/15

 Got Your Own Opinion?